ddsky/api-league-clients/ruby/docs/FoodApi.md

 api_instance = OpenapiClient::FoodApi.new
 opts = {
   query: 'pasta with mushrooms but without nuts', # String | The search query.
   cuisines: 'mexican', # String | The cuisine(s) of the recipes.
-One or more, comma separated (will be interpreted as 'OR').
+One or more, comma-separated (will be interpreted as 'OR').
   exclude_cuisines: 'indian,japanese', # String | The cuisine(s) the recipes must not match.
-One or more, comma separated (will be interpreted as 'AND').
+One or more, comma-separated (will be interpreted as 'AND').
   meal_type: 'dessert', # String | The type of the recipe, one of: main course,side dish,dessert,appetizer,salad,bread,breakfast,soup,beverage,sauce,drink.
   diet: 'paleo', # String | The diet the recipes must adhere to.
 One of the following: paleo,primal,grain-free,pescetarian,lacto vegetarian,ovo vegetarian,vegan,vegetarian.
   intolerances: 'gluten,dairy,shellfish', # String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.